AndrewLester/blog/src/routes/posts/_posts/sveltekit-and-github-pages.md

 There is minimal configuration to do with SvelteKit when setting up your codebase for GitHub Pages.
 You'll first need to [tell SvelteKit to use the static adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-static#usage) and change any settings with respect to that.
 This process isn't so difficult, but it may uncover some bugs in your routing structure on deployment.
 To make sure you catch these earlier, you can always run `npm run build` locally before pushing commits to GitHub.

-Next, you'll potentially need to add one file to your project root.
-The following file is only necessary if you're serving your SvelteKit site from the root of your domain (no base URL).
-The file is named `CNAME`, and it should contain the domain name your site will live at.
-If you're hosting your site from a base URL, either with a custom domain or GitHub page's default domain, there's no need to add this.

-If you are serving your site from a base URL, there's one more change you'll have to make to SvelteKit's configuration.
+If you are serving your site from a base URL (like /blog), there's one more change you'll have to make to SvelteKit's configuration.
 In the [`paths`](https://github.com/sveltejs/kit/tree/master/packages/adapter-static#usage) key, change the `base` property to be equal to site's base URL.
 It should look something like this for a base URL of `/blog`:

 ```js twoslash {4-7}
 /// <reference types="@sveltejs/kit" />